-On April 24, 2020, the Mayor signed emergency legislation passed by the Board of Supervisors that temporarily prohibits certain rent increases during the COVID-19 pandemic (hereinafter referred to as “the temporary rent freeze”).
-On July 7, 2020 and August 25 2020, the temporary rent freeze was extended by the Board of Supervisors, which is currently effective through October 21, 2020 (unless extended).
+On April 24, 2020, the Mayor signed emergency legislation passed by the Board of Supervisors that temporarily prohibited certain rent increases during the COVID-19 pandemic (hereinafter referred to as “the temporary rent freeze”).
+On July 7, 2020 and August 25 2020, the temporary rent freeze was extended by the Board of Supervisors through October 21, 2020.

-The temporary rent freeze applies to all rent increases and passthroughs that are effective between April 7, 2020 and October 21, 2020 (unless extended), even if the rent increase notice itself was served before April 7, 2020.
-However, rent increases or passthroughs that went into effect prior to April 7, 2020 are not affected.
+The temporary rent freeze applied to all rent increases and passthroughs that were effective between April 7, 2020 and October 21, 2020 (unless extended), even if the rent increase notice itself was served before April 7, 2020.
+However, rent increases or passthroughs that went into effect prior to April 7, 2020, or after October 21, 2020, are not affected.

 What Types Of Increases Does The Temporary Rent Freeze Prohibit?

-The temporary rent freeze does not restrict the following types of rent increases:
+The temporary rent freeze did not restrict the following types of rent increases:

 - Rent increases for properties that are exempt from San Francisco’s local rent control regulations (See the Rent Board’s Info-To-Go topics or call our counselor line for more information).